jeffcrouse/mturk/README.md

 	 / / / / / / /_/ /_/ / /  / ,<
 	/_/ /_/ /_/\__/\__,_/_/  /_/|_|

+__DEPRICATION NOTICE__ This repository is NO LONGER MAINTAINED.
+Please consider using [mturk-api](https://github.com/josebarrios/mturk-api).

 This module is for working with the [Mechanical Turk](https://www.mturk.com/mturk/) [API](http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/Welcome.html).

 # Install